 Question: Is there a minimum donation required if I want to contribute to ACCESS?

 Answer: No. Every dollar helps - click here to donate now!

 Question: Do you provide NAP (Neighborhood Assistance Program) tax credits?

 Answer: Yes.
-If you are an individual, a minimum donation of $500 will qualify you for NAP tax credits.
+If you are an individual or business, a minimum donation of $500 or $616, respectively, will qualify you for NAP tax credits.
 However, these tax credits are limited and awarded on a "first come, first served" basis.
-Contact Dionne Scott, Director of Development, for more information: (757) 962-6113.
+Contact Dionne Scott, Vice President for Development, for more information: (757) 962-6113.